 how can businesses protect remote workers from occupational hazards?

-Businesses can protect their remote workers from occupational injuries by implementing the following practices:
+Businesses can protect their remote workers from occupational injuries (and therefore lower the risk of workers’ comp claims being filed against them) by implementing the following practices:

 - Establish work hours to reduce false claims that occur outside of working hours